The fate of Quasi-Exponential inflation in the light of ACT-DR6: Lyth Bound

-Consequently, quasi-exponential is expected to produce large amount of primordial gravity waves.
-But still this production of gravity waves can be checked and we can bring that down within the present observational limit without any trouble whatsoever.
+Consequently, quasi-exponential is expected to produce large amount of primordial gravitational waves.
+But still this production of gravitational waves can be checked and we can bring that down within the present observational limit without any trouble whatsoever.